-President Obama Opens Up About Michelle, Malia, & Sasha — & The "Burden" They Bore During His Presidency
+President Obama Opens Up About Michelle, Malia & Sasha — & The "Burden" They Bore During His Presidency

-President Obama Opens Up About Michelle, Malia, & Sasha — & The “Burden” They Bore During His Presidency
+President Obama Opens Up About Michelle, Malia & Sasha — & The “Burden” They Bore During His Presidency

 In his new, instantly best-selling memoir, A Promised Land, former President Barack Obama primarily focuses on his political rather than personal life, offering a chronological narrative of his unlikely path to the White House, his work to turn around the financial crash, and bitter fights with Republicans over healthcare — among many other things.